 ⑧Once you select your device all of your pictures will be displayed to the right.
 You can scroll through the list to see all of your photos.
 At the top are your column headings which you can use to sort your images by clicking on a category.

 ⑤Under the line of import commands are your view options.
 To the left are two view options icon or list.
-Icon view is great if your looking for a particular photo or photos, List view is better if your browsing the metadata, which is information about the photo.
-In the middle is the the number of photos selected out of the number of photos in all.
+Icon view is great if you’re looking for a particular photo or photos, the List view is better if you’re browsing the metadata, which is information about the photo.
+In the middle is the number of photos selected out of the number of photos in all.
 Then on the right are the zoom option.
-Move the slide to the left to decrease the size of the listed photos or to the right to
+Move the slide to the left to decrease the size of the listed photos or to the right to enlarge the photos.

 ③Referring back to the sidebar at the bottom are device option, like “Connecting this camera opens:” which will tell the computer what app to open when a device is connected.
 The default option is usually Photos but you can change it to Image Capture or you can locate another photo importing app like Adobe Lightroom.
 Then under that option are check boxed for if you would like to “Delete after import” or “Keep originals”.
 If you “Delete after import” the imported photos will be removed from the storage device.